How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 How to apply gel nail polish: Step by step

 Applying gel nail polish is as much of a ritual as it is an art.
-We’ll take you through how to apply gel nail polish step-by-step to ensure that your at-home manicure or pedicure is absolutely foolproof.
-Here’s a complete, step-by-step guide on how to apply gel polish:
+We’ll take you through how to apply gel nail polish step-by-step to ensure that your at-home gel manicure or pedicure is absolutely foolproof.
+Here’s our complete, step-by-step guide on how to apply gel polish:

 1) Cut and file nails